MaxCaudle/Boulder_AI_CPW_study/README.md

 ## Results

 The model is good at detecting animals (a precision of 83% on a test set of the CPW photos).

+## Repo guide

+There are 2 main directories, the tensorflow_things directory that makes a model and a web_app directory that runs the webapp.
+You'll need to put the tensorflow/models directory into each of these directories if you want to run this straight without changing anything.
+There is a better descrition

 ## Sources